npryce/result4k/README.md

 A `Result<T,E>` represents the result of a calculation of a _T_ value that might fail with an error of type _E_.

 You can use a `when` expression to determine if a Result represents a success or a failure, but most of the time you don't need to.
-Result4k type provides many useful operations handling success or failure without explicit conditionals.
+Result4k type provides many useful operations for handling success or failure without explicit conditionals.